yalidu/yalidu.github.io/_pages/about.md

 My research interest lies in machine learning, reinforcement learning and their applications to game AI, data science, and classic control problems.

 * I am happy to host (remote) undergradaute / graduate visitors.
 If you are interested in working with me, please feel free to send me an email with your CV.

+<i> Multiple positions are available now in our group: PhD/M.S./Visiting Students.
+We also support students/visitors with scholarships and grants, such as [CSC](https://www.kcl.ac.uk/study/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc). </i>

+<span style="color:red">some *blue* text</span>

 # Recent News
 * 16 Aug 2021 - Invited talk on RLChina summer school, [check schedule](https://mp.weixin.qq.com/s/Paru8_A2dxavNbO8v7OOFQ).
 * 07 Aug 2021 - Invited to serve at Senior PC for [AAAI 2022]().